Frequently Asked Questions (FAQs)

 Do I need to make an appointment in advance of my visit?

-We don't have a formal appointment system, but it is advisable to let us know beforehand that you are intending to visit.
-If you wish to view any items, you must contact us at least three days in advance with details of what you wish to see.
+If you wish to book an appointment, please contact us at least three days in advance with details of what you wish to see.
 This is so that we are able to retrieve it in advance of your arrival so that you can start working straight away.
 Items may be in conservation or in exhibition and this can be communicated prior to your visit.

 Please phone us on 0161-275 3764, or email firstname.lastname@example.org.